-The next step is the introduction of 3G services, during which the GSM standard is developed in two ways: (1) WCDMA as the 3G radio access for the wideband spectrum and (2) EDGE as the 3G radio access for the existing GSM spectrum.
-WCDMA is a new, highly efficient technology for both packet- and circuit-switched traffic.
-It provides more capacity and higher data rates to enhance the user's experience of existing voice and data services as well as new advanced Mobile Internet services.
+The next step is the introduction of 3G services, during which the GSM standard is developed in two ways: (1) WCDMA as the 3G radio access for the wideband spectrum and (2) EDGE as the 3G radio access for the existing GSM spectrum WCDMA is a new, highly efficient technology for both packetand circuit-switched traffic.
+It provides more capacity and higher data rates to enhance the user's experience of existing voice and data services as well as new advanced mobile services beyond voice.

 EDGE is a standardized set of improvements to the GSM radio interface that brings higher data rates and increased spectral efficiency for data services.
 With EDGE, the operator can have three times more subscribers than with GPRS or triple the data rate.
 EDGE provides in principle the same type of 3G services as WCDMA, but with lower data transfer rates.
 Implementing EDGE is fast and cost-efficient.
 EDGE uses the same channel structure, frequency planning, protocols and coverage as today's GSM.
 Operators will be able to achieve more with the same physical resources.

 Because the GSM frequency bands are a substantial part of an operator's total spectrum assets, it will become increasingly important to be able to use the GSM spectrum for 3G services.
 The choice will not be between WCDMA and EDGE, but how to best utilize both WCDMA and EDGE.

-In the American and Latin American markets, as well as in some Asian and African markets, EDGE will be used in the initial rollout of 3G services, depending on market situation and spectrum availability.
+In the American and Latin American markets, as well as in some Asian and African markets, EDGE is used in the initial rollout of 3G services, and will add WCDMA later dependent on spectrum availability.
 In Europe, EDGE is seen as a complement to WCDMA, adding 3G coverage and capacity to the GSM band.

-The seamless network
+3 The seamless network

-A seamless network is the merger of GSM and WCDMA networks that enables an operator to offer quality service-be it voice, data or multimedia- in the most cost-effective and resource-efficient way.
+A seamless network is the merger of GSM and WCDMA networks that enables an operator to offer quality service, for voice, data and multimedia, in the most cost-effective and resource-efficient way.